This brief gives advice for:

 Microswitch Circuit: Mount a microswitch on a movable arm to control air pressure or vacuum.
 The tip of the switch contacts the plastic and may leave a mark.

-ACRYLITE® premium sheet's forming temperatures are 290 - 3200F.
-Don't overheat.
+ACRYLITE® extruded sheet's forming temperatures are 290-320°F. Don't overheat.
 Establish heating cycles using temperature indicating tapes that change color as material heats.

 If you heat sheet 3.0 mm (.118') thick or greater without a clamping frame, it may shrink up to 3% in the manufacturing direction.
 (See the discussion of manufacturing direction under "Procedures-Shrinkage" in our fabrication manual on Thermoforming).